Restricting Access to your Thesis

 There may be a valid reason why you need to restrict access to your thesis.
 In most cases this will be for a limited period of time, e.g from 6 months up to 3 years.

-However, if your thesis has been commercially sponsored you may have signed an agreement which does not permit you to make it publicly available.
+However, if your thesis has been commercially sponsored, or has other IP interests you may have signed an agreement which does not permit you to make it publicly available.
 If you are in this position you should indicate this on the thesis access declaration form.

 The three main requirements are: